Building a JavaScript "Runtime" for AJAX Navigation and Traditional Page Loads

 Instead we must invoke the hooks manually inside the AJAX navigation library.

-First import the pageEnter and pageLeave functions and then after confirming the response is okay in performAjaxPageLoad, add:
+First import the pageLoad and pageUnload functions and then after confirming the response is okay in performAjaxPageLoad, add:

 Then after morphing the DOM, add: